 The Diploma in Business Administration program is a 2-year, full-time program and requires a minimum of 120 ECTS.
 In general, the program is well structured, its objectives are in accordance with the overall strategy of the College and the intended learning outcomes stem from and are consistent to the content of the program.
 The purpose, objectives, and learning outcomes are clearly communicated and well-justified.
-The expected learning outcomes of the program are known to the students from the first week of the semester through the course syllabi, the course outlines, the website of the College and the College's electronic platform (Moodle).
+The expected learning outcomes of the program are known to the students from the first week of the semester through the course syllabi, the course outlines, the website of the College and the College's electronic platform.
 Overall, the program is meant to supply both practical and theoretical knowledge to students which can serve them well in their professional careers, be it as they enter employment or as they continue and upgrade their current posts.
-Importantly, the program also allows the students to transition into the 3rd (or of 4) year Bachelor's in Business Administration degree offered from the College.
-Indeed, this is an opportunity taken up by a number of Diploma holders.